Why do I have to eat that!?

-Distorted judgments regarding a food or an entire food group often arise in eating disorders and serve to limit intake or provide a rationale for those limitations.
+Distorted judgments regarding food or an entire food group often arise in eating disorders and serve to limit intake or provide a rationale for those limitations.
 Frequently, the judgment has a basis in nutritional fact but becomes oversimplified and misapplied.
-Working with an experienced dietitian or other professional can help bring back the underlying truths and provide a more balanced approach to food choices that include variety, preference, and availability.
+Working with an experienced dietitian or other professionals can help bring back the underlying truths and provide a more balanced approach to food choices that include variety, preference, and availability.

 Example: “I’ve never liked mushrooms, why should I try eating them now!”

 We all have food preferences based on innate food likes/dislikes.
-Often,, foods we were exposed to growing up can be associated with a particular memory or emotion.
+Often, foods we were exposed to growing up can be associated with a particular memory or emotion.
 The difficulty comes when an individual is recovering from an eating disorder those original food preferences can be distorted or co-opted by disordered thoughts or judgments.
 It is common for people with eating disorders to avoid foods due to a “taste preference” when it is really a cover for avoiding a feared food or linked to a disorder belief.
 Individuals who have struggled with their eating disorders for years may not be able to really know what is truly a taste preference anymore.
 Experimenting with eating foods that are now a “dislike” with an open mind can help identify where the eating disorder might have crept in.
 If there is an overblown reaction to the thought of eating a particular food, that may be a sign of a more restrictive, disordered purpose.

 Distorted nutritional concerns